 Standing order 193 therefore prohibits:

-- disrespectful references to the Queen, the Governor-General or a State Governor, or references designed to influence the Senate in its deliberations;
+- disrespectful references to the King, the Governor-General or a State Governor, or references designed to influence the Senate in its deliberations

 - offensive words, imputations of improper motives or personal reflections against other Houses of Parliaments or their members, or judicial officers.